Highlights of the Max Aitken Museum

 A ditty box (bottom left) was made by a French prisoner of war; it is inlaid with straw and would have been sold by the prisoner for extra money to buy additional food/ tobacco or supplies.

-Other exhibits include several models and half models of various yachts, junks, clippers, yawls etc. One of these is a replica of Nelsons flagship Victory, made from Ivory and Silver, another (which was also made by a prisoner of war) is a replica of the French Flagship, Redoubtable, this is made entirely of bone.
+Other exhibits include several models and half models of various yachts, junks, clippers, yawls etc. One of these is a replica of Nelson's flagship Victory, made from ivory and silver, another (which was also made by a prisoner of war) is a replica of the French Flagship, Redoubtable, made entirely of bone.

 There are many navigational instruments and other nautical memorabilia.